-The world has been, and continues to be, impacted by the novel coronavirus ("COVID-19") pandemic.
+The world has been, and continues to be, impacted by the COVID-19 pandemic.
 COVID-19, and measures to prevent its spread, impacted our business in a number of ways.
 The impact of these disruptions and the extent of their adverse impact on the Company's financial and operating results will be dictated by the length of time that such disruptions continue, which will, in turn, depend on the currently unpredictable duration and severity of the impacts of COVID-19, and among other things, the impact of governmental actions imposed in response to COVID-19 and individuals' and companies' risk tolerance regarding health matters going forward and developing strain mutations.
 To date, COVID-19 has primarily caused Western delays in reporting, regulatory matters, and operations.
 Most notably, the Company initiated a request for Temporary Cessation status for the Sunday Mine Complex in August 2020 as the mines had not been restarted within the 180-day window due to the direct and indirect impacts of the COVID-19 pandemic.
 The Van 4 Mine reclamation process was delayed because of COVID-19 pandemic lockdowns.
-The need to observe quarantine periods also caused a limited and continues to limit Western's participation in industry and investor conference events.
+The need to observe quarantine periods also caused a limited loss of manpower and delay to the 2021/2022 Sunday Mine Complex project.
+The COVID-19 pandemic has limited Western's participation in industry and investor conference events.
 The Company is continuing to monitor COVID-19 and its subvariants and the potential impact of the pandemic on the Company's operations.